upscale-project/sqed-generator/generic-sqed-module/README.txt

 This directory will contain the generic SQED module, and the common submodules that are shared across all the different QED implementations.

-We analyze common parts of the custom modules in "../custom-sqed-modules/".
+To come up with the generic SQED module, we analyze common parts of the custom modules in "../custom-sqed-modules/".